 Did you make a non-deductible contribution to your traditional IRA?
 If so, make sure you or your tax preparer file Form 8606 to track the cost basis of the IRA account.
 This filing would also be required if you had non-deductible contributions that you converted to a Roth IRA in 2019.

 Those who itemize deductions can deduct gifts of cash and/or securities (stocks or mutual funds) that were made to qualified charitable organizations in 2019.

-As always, your SYM team is available to assist in the strategy and implementation of your overall wealth plan and to answer any questions that arise as you prepare for this filing year.
-If you do not yet have a SYM advisor, call us at 800-888-7968 or visit sym.com.
+As always, your SYM team is available to assist in the strategy and implementation of your overall wealth plan and to answer any questions that arise during a tax review or filing.
+If you do not yet have a financial advisor, call us at 800-888-7968 or visit sym.com.